Methadone for pain

 Key points about methadone

-• Methadone is used for the relief of moderate to severe pain like pain caused by a terminal illness such as cancer.
+• Methadone is used for the relief of moderate to severe pain, for example pain caused by a terminal illness such as cancer.

 • Find out how to take it safely and possible side effects.